This Pomegranate, Parsley and Pecan Cheeseball is light, fresh and delicious. It's gorgeous too and tends to make jaws drop!

 P.S.
 Not real familiar with pomegranates?
 Not sure what to do with them?
 Here's a super easy tutorial for a really easy way to remove the beautiful jewel-like seeds.
 Pomegranates used to scare me, but now I use them all the time!

-A new-fangled cheeseball – it’s light, fresh and fun – with a smidgen of garlic, a bit of fine lemon zest and lots of fresh herbs.
-It’s gorgeous too and tends to make jaws drop!
+A delicious new cheeseball variation - it's light, fresh and fun - with a smidgen of garlic, a bit of fine lemon zest and lots of fresh herbs.
+It's gorgeous too and tends to make jaws drop!

 - 1 cup grated Monterey Jack cheese